Fadnavis didn't seem happy accepting Dy CM's post but followed orders: Sharad Pawar | Politics

 ''(But) He is from Nagpur and he has worked as a `swayamsevak' (with the RSS) and there, when an order comes, it has to be followed,'' the NCP chief said, adding that Fadnavis might have accepted a junior position due to this`sanskar' (values).

-He also spoke about the alleged misuse of central agencies under the BJP government, claiming that he received letters from the Income Tax department regarding his election affidavits in 2004, 2009 and 2014.
+He also spoke about the alleged misuse of central agencies under the BJP government, claiming that he received ''love letters'' from the Income Tax department regarding his election affidavits in 2004, 2009 and 2014.

 Pawar also said that the Eknath Shinde faction, which was camping in Guwahati after rebelling against the Uddhav Thackeray government, had not expected that their leader would become anything more than a deputy CM.